top of page

 Immediately Post-Procedure

-Your skin will feel hot and appear red.
-Swelling and weeping/oozing can occur in the first few days (expected with meaningful ablation).
+Your skin will feel hot/warm and appear red.
+Swelling and weeping/oozing can occur in the first few days (expected with the Intensive/Intensive+ treatment).

 Full aftercare instructions will be provided to support the best possible results and healing.